shri1984/study-images/phylogenetics_050523_DM.md

 treNJ # tells us what the tree will look like but doesn't show the actual construction

-treUPGMA <- hclust(D, method = "average", members = NULL) # method = average is used for UPGMA, members can be equal to NULL or a vector with a length of size D
+treUPGMA <- hclust(D, method = "average", members = NULL) # method = average is used for UPGMA, members can be equal to NULL or a vector with a length of size D. This tree is called an ultrametric tree,

 ```
 Plot trees using generic function.
 Remember here we are just making tree strucure.
 But you can play around and make colourful trees using different functions.